 - 1. Remove the two Flexloc nuts, the filter retainer and relief valve assembly. - 2.
 Wash the parts of the filter assembly before installing new filter element. - 3.
 Install new filter, two gaskets, retainer and new Flexloc nuts.
 Tighten the Flexloc nuts evenly until end play is out of the filter element.
-Then torque the Flexloc nuts to 30 to 35 in. lbs. - 4.
+Then Torque the Flexloc nuts to 30 to 35 in. - 4.
 Reinstall filter flange assembly to the reservoir using a new flange gasket.
 Make sure the eight "O" rings and plain washers are installed when the bolts are installed. - 5.
 Reconnect the upper inlet hose.
-Remove and clean the magnetic drain plug before installing it. - 6.
-Fill the reservoir with Case TCH oil.
-Run the Loader through three complete cycles (raise, dump, retract and lower) and stop the engine.
+Remove and clean the magnetic drain plug before installing it.

+6. Fill the reservoir with type "A" automatic transmission fluid.
+Run the Loader through a complete cycle (raise, lower, dump and retract) and stop the engine.
 Check the fluid level in the reservoir (use dipstick) add fluid if necessary.